javintx/the-crm-service/README.md

 ## REST API

+The request header `Authorization` must be filled with a valid token to have access to the REST API.

 ### Customer REST API

 The request header `userId` must be filled with the user identifier to have access to the customer REST API.